genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

     // the ranged key word makes this a ranged query
     //    the index and the number of key fields needs to be specified ranged(index = Trade.ByTradeDateTimeAndType, numKeyFields = 1) {
-        // optionally refresh keys periodically, for example when we are doing a
+        // optionally refresh keys periodically, for example, when we are doing a
         // range on dates
         refresh {
             // either every